-The Electronic Project Information Exchange (ePIX) system has been developed by the Department of Historic Resources as a tool to aid our customers in the submission of projects that require our review pursuant to specific provisions of state and Federal law.
+The Electronic Project Information Exchange (ePIX) system has been developed (and updated, July 2019) by the Department of Historic Resources as a tool to aid our customers in the submission of projects that require our review pursuant to specific provisions of state and Federal law.
 It also aims to streamline consultation with our office.

 As an integrated digital consultation tool, ePIX allows individuals to submit through their account on the ePIX website new projects to DHR. ePIX also allows users to monitor the review status of existing projects they have previously submitted.
 Those clients registered in the system are also able to view the project review application and review status of projects for which they are identified by the submitter as contacts —for example, as a lead agency representative, consulting party, or consultant.
 To further expedite consultation, all comments by DHR will be issued electronically and provided via email to project contacts.

 ePIX can be used for the following project types:

 Federal Projects: There are several provisions of Federal regulation that require consultation with our office.
 Most commonly, agencies and individuals seek our comment under Section 106 of the National Historic Preservation Act (NHPA) of 1966, as amended, which requires all Federal agencies to consider the effects on historic properties of any project for which they are providing funding, a license or a permit.
 DHR, which serves as Virginia’s State Historic Preservation Office (SHPO), assists Federal agencies in meeting this responsibility. ePIX should not be used for FCC projects, such as cell towers.
 FCC applicants should request DHR’s comment through the FCC’s E-106 system.
 For more information on DHR’s review of cell towers, go here.